mesg-foundation/engine/README.md

   <a href="https://codecov.io/gh/mesg-foundation/core"><img src="https://codecov.io/gh/mesg-foundation/core/branch/dev/graph/badge.svg" alt="codecov"></a>
 </p>

 MESG is a platform for the creation of efficient and easy-to-maintain applications that connect any and all technologies.

+Core is MESG's ultra-powerful communication and connection manager which manages the interaction of all connected services and applications so that applications can remain lightweight, yet feature packed.

+To build an application, follow the Quick Start Guide, or if you'd like to help us build and maintain Core, refer to the Build From Source section below.

 # Quick Start Guide